PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 - TX becomes SPI MISO
 - RX becomes SPI MOSI
 - You may need to remove the SCL and SDA pull-up resistors (R5 & R6)
-- You will need to cut the TX and RX split pads to isolate the Adalogger Serial pins
+- You will need to cut the TX and RX jumpers to isolate the Adalogger Serial pins

 ![NEO-M8T_FeatherWing_DSEL](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/img/NEO-M8T_FeatherWing_DSEL.JPG)